alexanderbliss/WIW/README.md

 Steps to get the development environment running.

-Below are the needed tables, contraints, and stored procedures for the application that need to be added to SQL, this application is originally written for plpgSQL
+Below are the needed tables for the application that need to be added to SQL, this application is originally written for plpgSQL

-The schema will need to be called "public" for your database.
+Your database should be called WIW
 ```
 CREATE TABLE "users" ("employee_id" serial primary key,
  			   		  "name" varchar(80),